Skip to main content

 Ongoing applications

-If you submitted an extraction solvent application to the European Union (EU) before 1 January 2021 and the assessment process for this application has not been completed, you will need to re-submit your application to us, using our regulated products application service.
+If you submitted an extraction solvent application to the European Union (EU) and it was not approved for use before 1 January 2021, you will need to re-submit your application to us, using our regulated products application service.
 When completing the application, you will be asked to provide your European Food Safety Authority (EFSA) question number.

 Existing authorisations

-If your product or process was authorised by the European Commission (EC) before 1 January 2021 and the necessary legislation is in place, that authorisation will remain valid in GB.
+If your product or process was authorised by the European Commission (EC) before 1 January 2021 and the necessary legislation was in place before 1 January 2021 that authorisation will remain valid in GB.

 How long will my application take?